Internal Linking for SEO – Beginners Guide

 A brain with more synapses thinks faster, recalls information better, and is “smarter.”
 A website with better internal linking ranks higher, indexes faster, and holds authority longer.

 You can try to build these synapses manually, one by one, struggling to remember an article you wrote three years ago.
 Or, you can embrace the future of Semantic SEO and build a super-computer.
+LinkBoss is the internal linking platform that makes this possible.

 Frequently Asked Questions (FAQ)

-1. How many internal links should be on a page?
 There is no hard number, but a good rule of thumb is 5-10 internal links per 2,000 words.
-However, relevance matters more than volume.
+Relevance matters more than volume.
 If you have 20 highly relevant concepts to link, link them.
-If you only have 2, don’t force it.
+If you only have 2, do not force it.

-2. Can too many internal links hurt my SEO?
 Yes.
 If you link every other word, it looks like spam and ruins the user experience.
-Also, the more links on a page, the less “Link Juice” flows to each individual link (it gets diluted).
+The more links on a page, the less link equity flows to each individual link, because the value gets diluted across more destinations.

-3. Should I open internal links in a new tab?
 Generally, no. For user experience (UX) on mobile, it is better to open internal links in the same tab.
-Open external links in a new tab so the user doesn’t leave your site.
+Open external links in a new tab so the user does not leave your site.
+Check your site’s dead-end page checker to find pages where users have no navigation path forward.

-4. What is the difference between LinkBoss and LinkWhisper?
 LinkWhisper primarily relies on keyword matching and manual review.
 LinkBoss uses Vector Embeddings (AI) to understand the meaning of sentences, offering higher relevance.
 LinkBoss also supports Bulk Interlinking (up to 1,000 links at once) and works on Shopify and other platforms via the cloud, whereas LinkWhisper is a WordPress-only plugin.

-5. How do I fix “Dead End” pages?
 A “Dead End” page is a page that has no outgoing links.
 Users land there and have nowhere to go but “Back.”
 Always ensure every article ends with links to related content or a “Read Next” section to keep the user loop open.
+For more on building proper internal linking best practices from Google, refer to Google’s official SEO starter guide.